mt-sre/managed-tenants-cli/README.md

 ## Release

-Update the VERSION file and change the new version.
+Update the VERSION file to reflect the new version.
 Submit a pull request and merge it to main.
 Once it is merged, you need to create a new tag and a new release.
-You can do this by clicking "Draft a new release" on the release page and then creating a new tag instead of selecting one from the dropdown.
+You can do this by clicking "Draft a new release" on the Releases page and then creating a new tag instead of selecting one from the dropdown.
 Please also use the option to "Generate release notes".
 After that, a CI job will be triggered that will publish the package on PyPI.

 Alternatively, you can create a new tag by running: